Dates & Prices

 Holiday Highlights

-- Look for special butterflies such as the Zapater’s Ringlet, Mother of Pearl Blue, Spanish & Azure Chalkhill Blues, Hermit, Southern Hermit, Striped Grayling & lots more!
+• Look for special butterflies such as Southern Hermit, Zapater’s Ringlet, Mother of Pearl Blue, Spanish & Azure Chalkhill Blues, Hermit, Striped Grayling & lots more!

-A special summer tour in central Spain looking for a host of special butterflies!
+A unique summer tour in central Spain looking for a host of special butterflies!

-We’re delighted to return again to this special part of Spain!
-We hope you can join us for what promises to be a wonderful tour with some special butterflies!
+We’re delighted to return to this special part of Spain in 2027!
+We hope you can join us for what is a wonderful holiday with a range of interesting & beautiful butterflies!

-The Montes Universales are a forgotten corner of central spain and though by Alpine standards they are hardly mountains only rising to 1900 metres from a base of a 1000 metres they are a unique hotspot of butterfly biodiversity.
+The Montes Universales are a somewhat overlooked corner of central Spain and though by Alpine standards they are hardly mountains only rising to 1,900 metres from a base of a 1,000 metres they are a unique hotspot of butterfly biodiversity.
 The area is mainly wooded with fertile low lying areas sown for wheat together with grass and scrub areas with low intensity grazing.
 Many former grazing areas are now abandoned.

 The Reserva Nacional de Montes Universales lies in central-eastern Spain between Teruel and Cuenca, some 180-200 km east of Madrid and 140-150 km north-west of Valencia.
 The range of mountains embraces the Sierra de Albarracin and runs roughly south-east to north-west, separating the Serrania de Cuenca to the south-west from the A23 Teruel – Zaragoza motorway to the east.
 It is an area of some 1,000 square km (roughly the same size as our English Lake District), made up of patches of arable land in the low-lying areas mainly used for grain, arid scrub, poplars, junipers and pine forest with occasional oak woods.
 The Tagus River rises here but there are many dry riverbeds, filled only by storms and late winter snow-melt.
 Summer temperatures are very high with little rain and we can expect temperatures of between 29-36 C.